Code-Institute-Submissions/CitiesInCountries/README.md

 		* Enter a short description in the text box and press Enter.
 	* To push changes in the local repository to the GitHub.
 		* Click on Source Control (branch-icon on the left of the screen).
-		* Click on More Actions... (...) and click on 'Commit All'
+		* Click on More Actions... (...) and click on 'Push' or 'Sync'.
 * Publishing
 	* Go to (click on link) [Project Repository](https://github.com/NaoiseGaffney/CitiesInCountries)
 		* Click on Settings.
 Scroll down to GitHub Pages.